 Uses for Istodax

 Romidepsin injection is used to treat certain types of cancer of the white blood cells called cutaneous T-cell lymphoma (CTCL) and peripheral T-cell lymphoma (PTCL).
-This medicine is used in patients with CTCL and PTCL who have already been treated with other medicines.
+This medicine is used in a patient who has already been treated with other medicines.

 Romidepsin interferes with the growth of cancer cells, which are eventually destroyed by the body.
 Since the growth of normal body cells may also be affected, other unwanted effects will also occur.
 Some of these may be serious and must be reported to your doctor.
 Before you begin treatment with romidepsin, you and your doctor should talk about the benefits of this medicine as well as the risks of using it.

 This medicine is to be given only by or under the direct supervision of a doctor.